insightfuls/minimalist-async-di/README.md

  * Register pre-constructed beans (e.g. to provide configuration values).
  * Optionally call an asynchronous init() method (returning a Promise) immediately after construction or obtaining a bean from a factory.
  * Getting beans is asynchronous (returns a Promise).
+ * Use dot notation to get (or specify as a dependency) a property of a bean instead of the bean itself.
  * All beans are singletons.
    * Use a bean which is itself a factory if you need to generate new instances repeatedly.
    * Use a bean which is itself a factory producing containers if you need to repeatedly create scopes with managed beans.